11 Best Kids Waders: Reviewed and Rated 2025

 • Insulation and padding

-• Fit/Size for both summer and winter – When you buy boot foot waders you may need to upsize them by a half size or a full size so that in the winter when the water is very cold you can add thick heavy socks.
+• Fit/Size for both summer and winter – When you buy boot foot waders, you may need to upsize them by a half size or a full size, so that in the winter, when the water is very cold, you can add thick, heavy socks.

-Guide Tip: When buying wading boots for your stocking foot waders, read the boot brands sizing recommendations because the neoprene stocking foot is very thick so you may need to go upsize 1 or 2 sizes so your foot is not squished.
+Guide Tip: When buying wading boots for your stocking foot waders, read the boot brand’s sizing recommendations because the neoprene stocking foot is very thick, so you may need to go upsize 1 or 2 sizes so your foot is not squished.
 However, some brands take this into consideration so they make the boot a bit bigger to accommodate for the stocking foot.

-In winter or when hunting in cold weather, I wear larger boot than normal so I can add multiple socks without squishing my feet and cutting off circulation which can make your feet even colder.
-See Winter Fishing: How To Stay Warm for my tips and tricks that I and other guides use to stay warm even in ice cold water.
+In winter or when hunting in cold weather, I wear larger boots than normal so I can add multiple socks without squishing my feet and cutting off circulation, which can make my feet even colder.

 Best Breathable Kids Waders